MindPatch/mindpatch.github.io/content/posts/Path_Traversal_in_OTA.md

 The key assumption: **files cannot escape the staging directory during extraction**.

-This model is documented in OTAHub's official specification (`docs/modules/deployment-api-v3.md`):

-> An update module must not install the update in the final location during the Download state, because checksums are not verified until after the streaming stage is over.
-Failure to do so can lead to the update module being vulnerable to security attacks.

 The vulnerability I found breaks this fundamental assumption.

 ## The Vulnerability Explained